teuber789/chore-tracker/README.md

 - Generate the grpc clients and their associated protobuf files:
   - Run `make protos`
+- In a new terminal, run the docker compose stack:
+  - `docker compose -f infra/docker-compose.yaml up`
 - In a new terminal, run the backend:
   - `cd backend`
   - `go run main.go`
-- In a new terminal, run the envoy proxy:
-  - `make envoy`
 - In a new terminal, build the frontend for browser use and then serve locally:
   - `cd frontend`
   - `make dist`